pyeve/cerberus/docs/validation-rules.rst

 minlength, maxlength
 --------------------
-Minimum and maximum length allowed for sequences.
+Minimum and maximum length allowed for iterables.

 noneof
 ------